-I have yet to find a really good 'How to draw Manga' type book, though the original Japanese ones were the best I've found.
+I have yet to find a really excellent 'How to draw Manga' type book, though the original Japanese ones were the best I've found.

 It's only relatively recently in my artistic journey I've begin properly studying and learning from references like these.
 For about 10 years I had no interest as I just didn't enjoy it.
 I would almost certainly be a technically a better artist if I used them earlier, but I was worried my stuff would lose my stamp and heart if I was learning fundamentals from others.
 I think it probably wouldn't have.
 But now I have the drive to improve as it's my career, not just my hobby.

-I'm not sure weather to study art, would you recommend I go to college/uni to learn?
+I'm not sure if I should study art, would you recommend I go to college/uni to learn?

 How did you get your art known online?

-I've been on deviantART for 9 years now and being active in the community helped, especially in my early days, commenting, chatting, critiquing and being generally involved led people to my page and then perhaps they liked the art they saw there.
+I've been on deviantART for 11 years now and being active in the community helped, commenting, chatting, critiquing and being generally involved led people to my page and then perhaps they liked the art they saw there.
 Their feedback then helped me improve.